-- Onion, garlic, spinach, bell pepper, zucchini, fresh herbs
+- Onion, garlic, spinach, bell pepper, zucchini, or fresh herbs for serving

-- In a large pan over medium heat, saute tempeh and mushrooms about 8 minutes or until mushrooms soften.
-(I use 3 Tbsp. water/veggie broth for no-oil saute method.
-Add more as necessary.)
+- In a large pan over medium heat, sauté tempeh and mushrooms about 8 minutes or until mushrooms soften.
+(I use 3 Tbsp. water/veggie broth for no-oil sauté method, adding more as needed.)

-- Reduce heat to med-low.
-Pour in pasta sauce (and 1-2 cups pasta water if using).
+- Reduce heat to medium-low.
+Pour in pasta sauce and 1 cup pasta water.

 - Stir occasionally until sauce is heated through, about 10 minutes.
 Stir in spinach during last couple minutes (if using).

 - Spoon sauce mixture over cooked pasta.
 Serve warm and garnish with fresh basil or parsley if desired.